aoa4eva/nifbdemo/README.md

 # nifbdemo
 ## The new improved Fizz Buzz (a simple Spring Boot application)

-This is a :sparkles: "New and Improved Fizz Buzz" :sparkles: application.
+This is a :sparkles:New and Improved Fizz Buzz:sparkles: application.
 It prints out text for the following multiples:

 | Number        | Output|
 | ------------- |-------|